14 Types of Cooking Oil and How to Use Them

 Coconut oil is a hot topic these days and for good reason.
 There are some pretty amazing benefits of coconut oil that come from using it on your skin, hair, and especially in your food!
 The fats that come from coconut oil convert more easily to energy than other fat, helping to boost metabolism, curbing appetite, and aiding weight loss.

-How to Cook With It: Replace some of those heavy fats you'd typically use with this healthy fat; you'll get some good health perks some major flavor.
-With a moderate-heat roasting level, coconut oil is perfect for sauteing and roasting.
-It adds a great taste to baked good and can even be mixed into your morning brew for an extra boost of energy and taste.
+How to Cook With It: Replace some of those heavy fats you’d typically use with this healthy fat; you’ll get some good health perks some major flavor.
+With a moderate-heat roasting level, coconut oil is the perfect cooking oil for sauteing and roasting.
+It adds a great taste to baked good and can even be mixed into your morning brew (aka bulletproof coffee) for an extra boost of energy and taste.
 You should avoid using it in vinaigrettes and most marinades since coconut oil becomes solid at room temperature.

 EXTRA VIRGIN OLIVE OIL

 This unrefined oil is a staple of the Mediterranean diet because it’s the highest quality of olive oil, that portrays the true taste of olives.
 Unlike many other olive oils, this is untouched by chemicals or heat and contains more natural vitamins and minerals.

 How to Cook With It: Cooking with extra-virgin olive oil is not a no-go, but it does have a lower smoke point than many other oils and burns at a lower temperature.
 Since it tends to be a pricier side oil, save the good EVOO for dipping and dressing, and use regular olive oil for cooking and baking.